-Jon Lee Anderson, USA, The New Yorker
+Jon Lee Anderson, USA, New Yorker Magazine

 Anderson’s work has ranged far and wide over the years.
 Just a few examples—covering the 2010 Haitian earthquake and its aftermath; creating penetrating profiles of a Brazilian drug lord and Hugo Chavez and his effect on Venezuela; breaking new ground in a biography of Argentine guerrilla Ernesto Che Guevara.

 Donna De Cesare, USA, Documentary Photographer and Freelance Writer

-Her book published this year, “Unsettled/Desasosiego,” that was described by The New York Times as “a look back on lives that were lost, and some who triumphed, during her many years in the region."
+Her book published this year, “Unsettled/Desasosiego,” was described by The New York Times as “a look back on lives that were lost, and some who triumphed, during her many years in the region."

 Mauri König, Brazil, Special Reporter, Gazeta do Povo

 Among König’s most explosive investigative projects was a multi-year series for Gazeta do Povo of Curitiba, where he has worked since 2002.
 König’s 2006-2007 series uncovered sex trafficking of children and adolescents all along the Brazilian border and led to the arrest of a key trafficker.

 Last May 2012, he received serious death threats after an investigative series on police corruption in the state of Paraná.
 After a follow-up story last December, he was warned of a plot to kill him and shoot up his house.
 König went into hiding with his family and returned to Brazil several weeks later.